seglo/learning-spark/stackanalysis/README.md

 This project contains an [Apache Spark](https://spark.apache.org/) driver application called `StackAnalysis`.
 Instructions are provided on how to run the driver application locally or on an [Apache Mesos](http://mesos.apache.org/) cluster.

-Continue reading for more details or check out [the accompanying presentation](http://rawgit.com/seglo/learning-spark/master/presentation/learning-spark.html) I gave at the [Toronto Scala & Typesafe User Group](http://www.meetup.com/Toronto-Scala-Typesafe-User-Group/) (type `p` in presentation to see notes).
+Continue reading for more details or check out [the accompanying presentation](http://rawgit.com/seglo/learning-spark/master/presentation/spark-in-action/learning-spark.html) I gave at the [Scala Toronto](https://meetup.com/scalator) (type `p` in presentation to see notes).

-The Spark driver application itself is a relatively short **[StackAnalysis.scala](https://github.com/seglo/learning-spark/blob/master/src/main/scala/StackAnalysis.scala)** file in the respository.
+The Spark driver application itself is a relatively short **[StackAnalysis.scala](https://cdn.rawgit.com/seglo/learning-spark/master/stackanalysis/src/main/scala/com/seglo/learningspark/stackanalysis/StackAnalysis.scala)** file in the respository.

 ### Local